 The appointed Sextons served an average of three years.
-This high rate of turn over made it hard to keep accurate records though valiant efforts were made.
-Major Cemetery improvements started after World War I when the existing roads were mapped out sprinkler systems installed, grave markers lined up and landscaping improved.
+This high rate of turnover made it hard to keep accurate records, though valiant efforts were made.
+Major Cemetery improvements started after World War I, when the existing roads were mapped out, sprinkler systems installed, grave markers lined up, and landscaping improved.
 Much of this work was accomplished by the Works Progress Administration, a federal assistance program established during the "Great Depression."
-Since that time the Cemetery has been under perpetual care maintenance by the City.
+Since that time, the Cemetery has been under perpetual care maintenance by the City.

-In October 1963 a fire in the Cemetery Office destroyed many Cemetery records.
+In October 1963, a fire in the Cemetery Office destroyed many Cemetery records.
 These records were later reconstructed by Cemetery personnel.

 The Cemetery has a rich history and heritage.
-Interred on the grounds is Lorenzo Snow who is considered the Founder of Brigham City and who also served as president of the Church of Jesus Christ of Latter-day Saints.
+Interred on the grounds is Lorenzo Snow, who is considered the Founder of Brigham City and who also served as president of the Church of Jesus Christ of Latter-day Saints.

+In honor and respect of our venerable predecessors, our City leaders are committed to maintaining and beautifying the Cemetery even after it has reached capacity.
 A perpetual care fund was established in 1986 to help realize that commitment.
-Funded by sales of burial rights it will help offset the expense of maintaining the cemetery.
-Donations, bequests and special memorial gifts to the fund will help guarantee the optimum level of care that has been traditionally given.
+Funded by sales of burial rights, it helps offset the expense of maintaining the cemetery.
+Donations, bequests and special memorial gifts to the fund help guarantee the optimum level of care that has been traditionally given.
 Only the interest generated from the fund is used; the principal is never touched.
-Information on donating to the fund is available at the Cemetery Office.